 Handwashing with soap works by removing bacteria and viruses before they can enter the body or spread to other people.
 Cleaning hands with soap, particularly before eating or preparing food, and after contact with fecal material from using the toilet or cleaning a child’s bottom, is one of the most effective ways to prevent disease.
 Learn more about handwashing and health below.

-Each year, around 525,000 children die from diarrheal diseases, making it one of the top killers of children globally.[iii]
-Almost all causes of childhood diarrhea are caused by infections, which means that most of these deaths are entirely preventable.
+Each year, approximately 525,000 children die from diarrheal diseases, making it one of the top killers of children globally.[iii]
+Almost all cases of diarrhea in children are caused by infections, which means that most of these deaths are entirely preventable.
 One of the most effective ways of preventing diarrheal diseases is handwashing with soap.

-Diarrheal diseases are often described as water-related, but should more accurately be known as excreta-related, as the germs and parasites which cause diarrhea come from fecal matter.
+Germs and parasites that cause diarrhea come from fecal matter.
 These microbes make people ill when they enter the mouth via hands that have been in contact with feces, contaminated drinking water, unwashed raw foods, unwashed utensils, or other contaminated sources.
 Handwashing with soap helps to break fecal-oral transmission routes.

 Pneumonia and Acute Respiratory Infections